SydneyHero

 Meet Sydney: A novel double organ transplant offered her a pathway to achieve her dreams

-Sydney is a sophomore at Southern University in Louisiana majoring in mass communications.
-And she’s living her dream life thanks to her care team at Children's Health℠.
+Sydney is living her dream life thanks to her care team at Children's Health℠.

 Her team of doctors was ready, too.
 Leading her care team was Ryan Butts, M.D., Medical Director of the Pediatric Advanced Cardiac Care Program at Children’s Health and Associate Professor at UT Southwestern.

-Sydney was one of the first pediatric patients in the country to receive a heart and liver transplant with the help of an innovative technology called normothermic machine perfusion (NMP).
-NMP helps keep donated organs as healthy as possible before and during transplant, leading to more effective procedures and better outcomes for patients like Sydney.
+Sydney was one of the first pediatric patients in the country to receive a heart and liver transplant with the help of an innovative technology called normothermic machine perfusion.
+The technology helps keep donated organs as healthy as possible before and during transplant, leading to more effective procedures and better outcomes for patients like Sydney.

-“I think our community needs resources like Children's Health because there are a lot of kids that are sick and don't have the money to get the resources and help that they need,” Sydney said.
-“Children’s Health does a great job at catering to kids who need help – they did everything to put my health first.”
+“Our community needs resources like Children’s Health because there are a lot of kids that are sick and need specialized care,” Sydney said.
+“Children’s Health does a great job at catering to kids who need help — they did everything to put my health first.”

 Sydney's cardiac care began with a sonogram